medcomdk/dk-medcom-core/input/pagecontent/StructureDefinition-medcom-core-encounter-intro.md

 It is both possible to use a [Landspatientregisteret](https://www.esundhed.dk/Registre/Landspatientregisteret)-identifier (called LPR3-identifier) and a locally defined identifier as the EpisodeOfCare-identifier.

-Whether a LPR3-identifier or a locally defined identifier is used, it **SHALL** be an UUID.
+Whether an LPR3-identifier or a locally defined identifier is used, it **SHALL** be an UUID.
 The LPR3-identifier **SHALL** obey a rule stating that the UUID **SHALL** be of version 5, [here more information about the LPR3-identifier can be found](https://scandihealth.github.io/lpr3-docs/).
 Using a locally defined identifier, a system for the identifier **SHALL** be added.